ayanrajpoot/multiplayer-TCP-number-guessing-game/readme.md

-In separate terminals (or on different machines) python client.py
+In separate terminals (or on different machines) python client.py change HOST = 'localhost' to the IP address of the server (e.g. 192.168.1.100) if you are not running the server on the same machine.

  Gameplay Guide
 1. Pre-Game Chat: After joining, players enter a chat room.